cloudberrydb/cloudberrydb/DEV_SETUP.md

 ##6: Reboot the Guest OS
 We have to reboot the guest OS to allow the changes to the `sysctl.conf` file to take effect.
-In the guest shell, type in
+In the guest shell, type in:
 ```shell
 exit
 ```